Skip to main content

 3. Compensation Levels

-The basic remuneration will be aimed at a level that is comparable to that of rival companies in terms of business and human resources (hereinafter referred to as "peer domestic companies").
+The basic compensation will be aimed at a level that is comparable to that of rival companies in terms of business and human resources (hereinafter referred to as "peer domestic companies").
 We will regularly check the standards of our domestic peer companies, while also taking into consideration employee wage levels (disparities with executives, discrepancies with the general public, etc.) and set compensation levels according to roles.

 Composition of Compensation Paid to Directors and Executive Officers (If 100% of the target for performance-linked compensation is achieved)